A Layered View of Smart Water Networks

 There is more to water distribution than pipes and valves.
 Today’s water networks are becoming smarter, with utilities managing an increasing flow of data, and not just water.
 When discussing the “Smart Water Network”, which we take to be the entire system of data technologies connected to or serving the water distribution network, it is informative to separate its components into layers.

-Just as communications protocols or computer systems may be described as layers with distinct functions, with interaction typically occurring between adjacent layers, the following layer model should help guide a meaningful discussion of water network data systems.
+Just as communications protocols or computer systems may be described as layers with distinct functions, with interaction typically occurring between adjacent layers, the following layer model should help guide a meaningful discussion of water and wastewater network data systems.

 Pipes, pumps, valves, pressure reducing valves (PRVs), reservoirs and delivery endpoints are all part of the physical layer.
 These are data-less elements, that typically perform mechanical, hydraulic or chemical functions.
 While the physical layer does not have data interfaces, it can be controlled using data collected in the next layer – sensing and control.
 Although there may be valuable innovation and design in this layer, any system which is purely focused on the physical layer is not a part of the data technologies of the Smart Water Network.